-As your business grows, so do you.
-And once you’re ready for expansion, you can buy more expensive equipment for mass production and add more bread products in your inventory.
+As your business grows, so will you.
+And once you’re ready for expansion, you can buy more expensive equipment for mass production and add more bread products to your inventory.

-A significant percentage of your capital will be spent on buying baking equipment.
-Since you’ll be using them every day, you have to meticulously choose products that can withstand daily operations.
+A significant percentage of your capital will be spent buying baking equipment.
+Since you’ll be using them daily, you must meticulously choose products that can withstand daily operations.

 Depending on the size of your bakery business and the type of baked products you’ll be selling, you’ll need all or some of the following baking equipment: